Code-Institute-Submissions/Milestone-Project-2-Maths-Game/README.md

 - As a user I want to learn from my mistakes.
 - As a user, I want to navigate easily through the website.

+### Design

+#### Colours
+I chose bright colours for this app as they draw the user in and make them more likely to play the game.
+I had to play around with different font colours so that they showed up effectively against the background.
+Purple and green are the main colours as, although they are bright, they are also calming colours.
+Orange and blue are where the user interacts as they stand out more.
+I felt that information on the screen should be minimal so that it is not too confusing.
+I felt that it was better for the user if all of the main information about the game (time, score etc) was in the game box.

+#### Fonts
+For the main heading, I used 'Space Mono' to give the game a retro feel.
+The text is large in order to be dominant and clear.
+For the rest of the text, I used Poppins as it is easily readable and has no frills.
+That makes it quicker for the user to read which is important in this app.

 ### Wireframes:

+I created the wireframes on [Balsamiq](https://balsamiq.com/):

 - [Game on computer](/assets/wireframes/computer.jpg)
 - [Game on mobile](/assets/wireframes/mobile.jpg)